bowmanjd/olf22python/slides/presentation.md

 Notes:

-- Linux package repos typically label python as python3, and python is launched as `python3` although most distros have ways of making `python` launch python3, such as python-is-python3 (Ubuntu), pythonispython3 (Alpine), python-unversioned-command (Fedora) or shell config (.bashrc)
-- Surely this need will go away the further we are from Python 2
+Linux package repos typically label python as python3, and python is launched as python3 although most distros have ways of making python launch python3, such as python-is-python3 (Ubuntu), pythonispython3 (Alpine), python-unversioned-command (Fedora) or shell config (.bashrc).
+Surely this need will go away the further we are from Python 2

 ---